 Currently cases are selected by two members of the Out of Court Disposal Panel, a member of Cumbria Constabulary and overseen by the Office of Police and Crime Commissioners.
 This ensures transparency, maintains public confidence and allows the system to have credibility in Cumbria Constabulary’s desire to be open and accountable.

-- Category A: Offences with a classification that a member of the public might consider to be outside the scope of the Out of Court Disposal Framework, such as Assault with Injury, Domestic Violence, Hate Crime and serious sexual offences
+- Category A: Offences with a classification that a member of the public might consider to be outside the scope of the Out of Court Disposal Framework, such as Serious Assault with Injury, Domestic Violence incidents, Hate Crime and Serious Sexual Offences

 - Category B: Offences featuring offenders with previous out of court disposals or criminal convictions